Kair12345/GroupProject/README.md

 * We added a function to stop the movement of tiles as it reaches the left side, right side, bottem, or top of the screen.
 Unfortunately the tiles shake a bit before stopping.

+* We changed the movement to be more like 2048 by changing the keyRelease function in order to make it so movement direction can not change until a the side of the screen is reached.